Days Later, Pentagon Says U.S. General Among Wounded In Kandahar Attack

 On Thursday, Army Brig.
 Gen. Jeffrey Smiley was in a meeting at the Kandahar governor's compound with senior American and Afghan officials.
 Just before the meeting broke up, an Afghan guard suddenly turned his weapon on those present.

-The guard shot Kandahar's police chief, General Abdul Raziq, serveral times, killing him.
+The guard shot Kandahar's police chief, Gen. Abdul Raziq, serveral times, killing him.
 Then he sprayed the room with bullets.
 Smiley was hit twice in his limbs, said a Pentagon source, and is being treated at a military hospital in Afghanistan.

 Cmdr.
-Grant Neeley, an American military spokesman in Kabul, confirmed to NPR that Smiley was shot, but said there would be no other details at this time, adding, "We will provide updates when appropriate."
+Grant Neeley, an American military spokesman in Kabul, confirmed to NPR that Smiley was shot but said there would be no other details at this time, adding, "We will provide updates when appropriate."

 News that Smiley was wounded was first reported by The Washington Post.
 The American command said it did not release the general's name because of what it called privacy concerns.
 The general is in charge of training and advising the Afghan security forces in Kandahar.